Midsummer Rite will be June 24th, 2023 both on Zoom and at CedarLight Center.

 - Desserts for after the rite

-We will have food available during the afternoon games and desserts for after the rite.
+We will will be grilling food prior to the rite for picnicking, and there will be desserts and left-overs for after the rite.

 There are cans of sodas and bottled water available at the Grove for $1.00 each.
 Feel free to contribute beverages to the Grove!

-Dress for the Weather if you are joining us from an outside location.
+Dress for the Weather if you are joining us at CedarLight Center.
 The High Rite will be done outdoors, and it may be hot.
 If it rains we will be under the pavilion.
-So be prepared and bring some cooler clothes, sunscreen or a hat and bug-spray.
+Mosquitos can be pretty fierce in the Sanctuary, we do have sprays available but feel free to bring your own as well.
 If you have a chair you’d like to sit in during the High Rites, we suggest bringing that too.

-- Do not honor deities of different pantheons than those being honored at this rite
+- Do not honor deities of different pantheons than those being honored at this rite, except during the period after receiving the Waters of Life that is tagged for personal magical workings.
+Then you may make such offerings quietly/silently.

-- PLEASE KEEP YOURSELF MUTED ON ZOOM unless you are giving an individual invocation as part of the liturgy or performing a praise offering.
+- PLEASE KEEP YOURSELF MUTED ON ZOOM.
 Group call and responses should remain muted unless otherwise requested by the Chief Liturgist.
 Attendees who continually disrupt the ritual with background noise because they are unmuted will be removed from the Zoom room.

-- Offerings will be mainly given in silence as a group, but if you have something you wish to say, sing, or recite, let the Chief Liturgist know ahead of time so they can make time for your offering
+- Offerings will be mainly given in silence as a group, but if you have something you wish to say or perform, let the Chief Liturgist know ahead of time so they can make time for your offering

 - Do not declare any oaths during the rite without expressed permission from the Chief Liturgist well before the rite